gigwegbe/function-calling-for-sensors-at-the-edge/README.md

 After running the commands above, open your browser and navigate to `http://localhost:5000`.
 You should see a page similar to the screenshot below:
 ![ThingsBoard Dashboard with Cht Interface](./assets/full-view.png)

-Performance and Evaluation:
-- To Test and Evaluate the agent use LangGraph/LangSmith, by running this command: `langgraph dev`
-- Then check ` https://smith.langchain.com/studio/?baseUrl=http://127.0.0.1:2024` to view the agent's LangGraph.

 ## Performance and Evaluation

 To test and evaluate the agent's behavior using LangGraph and LangSmith: